shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

   - If accessories simply have a fixed identifier that is reported back to the tracking network, then the central server is able to track any accessory without the user's assistance, which is clearly undesirable.
   - Any attacker who can guess a tag ID can query the central server for its location.
   - An attacker can surreptitiously plant an accessory on a target and thus track them by tracking their "own" accessory.
-  - Attackers could launch DoS attacks by flooding the tracking service with spoofed tag reports, disrupting real updates and overwhelming the central server.
+  - Attackers could launch Denial-of-Service (DoS) attacks by flooding the tracking service with spoofed tag reports, disrupting real updates and overwhelming the central server.
   - Frequent co-location of multiple tags enables the central server or a passive observer to infer social relationships, routines, or group behaviors, compromising user privacy without consent.